Tamara Zidanšek: 2023-2024: Third WTA 125 title

 After saving four championship points and defeating Rebecca Šramková in the final, Zidanšek won the WTA 125 tournament in Bari.
 As a result, she moved 30 positions up in the rankings back to the top 100 on 11 September 2023.

 She qualified for the 2024 French Open defeating Hailey Baptiste in the final qualifying round.
 In the main draw, she defeated Alison Van Uytvanck, to set up a match against world No. 3, Coco Gauff, which she lost in straight sets.

 Ranked No. 261 at the Thailand Open, Zidanšek reached her first WTA Tour semifinal since January 2022 coming back from a set down to beat Tatiana Prozorova, sixth seed Katie Volynets, and Nadia Podoroska, saving four match points in the quarterfinals.
 She lost in the last four to eventual champion, Rebecca Šramková.

-2025: Australian Open
+2025:

 Zidanšek qualified for the main draw of the Australian Open, before losing to Anastasia Potapova in the first round.